0nyr/journals2data/README.md

 Started working on Newspaper3K scrapper refactoring as well as data extraction from web pages.

-* [X] Implement Unit Tests (Working on it, see [unittest doc](https://docs.python.org/3/library/unittest.html#unittest.TestLoader.discover) and [StackOverflow](https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure).
+* [X] Implement Unit Tests (Working on it, see[unittest doc](https://docs.python.org/3/library/unittest.html#unittest.TestLoader.discover) and[StackOverflow](https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure).
 * [X] Complete Article class
 * [X] Add a write to file function, don't use semaphore for now
-* [X] ~~Use hash-map to create a list of ongoing Articles inside the Source object~~.
-Used `list` instead because we will need to iterate over its elements to see which articles have disappeared.
+* [X]~~Use hash-map to create a list of ongoing Articles inside the Source object~~.
+Used`list` instead because we will need to iterate over its elements to see which articles have disappeared.
 * [X] Install Newspaper3k and Unidecode
 * [ ] Fix circular import errors due to type hinting.
-Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/) (WIP)
+Chech[that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/) (WIP)
 * [ ] Try article scraping to a file (WIP)
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping